kashish25-tech/CodeAlpha_project_calculator/README.md

 # Project_calculator
-this is my first git repository.
+This is my first Project.
 <br>
-author-kash
+author-kashish